pryon/PlaylistGrabber/README.md

 keep track of them, e.g. unreleased songs on unofficial music promotion channels.

-YouTube's auto-generated videos that are uploaded on " - Topic" channels are also supported, and for those, the full track ID is saved in `Artist(, Artist ...) - Title` format.
+YouTube's auto-generated videos that are uploaded on `Artist - Topic` channels are also supported, and for those, the full track ID is saved in `Artist(, Artist ...) - Title` format.